GoodVibesOhmly/GVO_AWS/README.md

 ### Doesn't AWS have a product that does this already?

-Yes and no. CloudFormation, CodeBuild, and CodePipeline provide the majority of the heavy lifting `opolis/build` doesn't do itself, but there are certain properties I wanted my deployments to have, like unlimited isolated deployments, that I wasn't getting with those products on their own.
+Yes and no. CloudFormation, CodeBuild, and CodePipeline provide the majority of the heavy lifting `opolis/build` doesn't do itself, but there are certain properties we wanted our deployments to have, like unlimited isolated deployments, that we weren't getting with those products on their own.

 According to the [CodePipeline Concepts](https://docs.aws.amazon.com/codepipeline/latest/userguide/concepts.html) document,